Data Centers in Aachen

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Germany offers tax incentives aimed at encouraging green energy investments.
-These programs help data center operators and their customers by offsetting costs associated with deploying and using renewable power sources.
+Tax Advantage For Data Centers: Germany offers tax incentives aimed at encouraging renewable energy adoption.
+These programs can help offset capital expenditures related to sustainable power infrastructure for data center operators.

 Natural Disaster Risk

-Aachen has a low overall risk profile for natural disasters, with a score of 2.6 out of 10 as of September 2025.
-This stability is a key advantage for critical infrastructure uptime and business continuity planning.
+Aachen has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+The environment is stable, making it a secure location for critical IT infrastructure.